 Current active research areas:

-Current research on pension fund networks (with David Blake, Alberto Rossi, Allan Timmermann, Russ Wermers); forthcoming Journal of Financial Economics
+Paper on "Networks and pension fund management" (with David Blake, Alberto Rossi, Allan Timmermann, Russ Wermers); forthcoming Journal of Financial Economics

 Paper on “The value and risk of defined contribution pension schemes: international evidence”, (with Edmund Cannon), Journal of Risk and Insurance, March 2013.